Chalarangelo/30-seconds-of-interviews/questions/unit-testing.md

 Unit Testing is a level of software testing where individual units or components of software are tested independently.

-Generally, we write code tests using frameworks like Mocha and Chai.
-We validate the module by giving it all types of inputs into it, and expect the output we are looking for.
+Tests are written using frameworks like Mocha, Chai, and Jest.
+The software is validated by giving it different inputs, and checking to see that the desired output is returned.

 **Benefits**: